-Black Friday is a tag phrase attached to what has been for decades the biggest shopping day of the year – the day after Thanksgiving.
-In the last years, several Black Friday marketing strategies and tactics have been applied to boost this sales season.
+Black Friday is a tag phrase attached to what has been for decades the biggest shopping day of the year: the day after Thanksgiving.
+Several Black Friday marketing strategies and tactics have been applied in the last years to boost this sales season.

 Some claim the push to drive up sales on the day after Thanksgiving goes back to the late 19th century.